Labyrinthitis: Causes, Symptoms, and Treatments

 Labyrinthitis is a disorder of the vestibular nerve of the inner ear, also called the labyrinth.
-There are two vestibular nerves that run through the labyrinth, sending information about balance and head position information from the inner ear to your brain.
-When the nerve is infected or inflamed, it disrupts the flow of information and can cause balance issues among others.
+There are two vestibular nerves that run through the labyrinth, sending information about balance and head position from the inner ear to your brain.
+When the vestiular nerve is infected or inflamed, it disrupts the flow of information to the brain and can cause balance issues, nausea, and tinnitus.

 Unfortunatley, this condition is not preventable.
 The single most common cause of the disorder is a viral infection; that makes avoiding viral infections the best way to avoid labyrinthitis.
 If you have any ear conditions, infections, or head injuries particularly around your ears, you should make an appointment with an audiologist.
 Labyrinthitis can be severe enough that some individuals are unable to walk without assistance during the healing process.

 The effects of the condition typically last one to two months.

 If the ailment is brought on by a flu or cold virus, the worse symptoms often resolve in three weeks or so.
 Walking may still be difficult and dizziness and vertigo are common up to seven weeks after the initial onset.

 Causes of Labyrinthitis

 Labyrinthitis can occur at any age but is most common in people aged 30 – 60 years old.

 A variety of factors can cause the disorder, including:

 - Respiratory illness: Most often caused by a viral infection of the upper respiratory infection from a cold or flu virus.